abshinn/mind-the-gap/proposal.md

 Donors Choose Project Proposal
 ==============================

-Adam Shinn __July 4th, 2014__
+Adam Shinn __July 5th, 2014__

-#### Supply gap modeling
+#### Supply gap modeling approaches
-- One way to define project-supply-gap: period without any projects for a given school
+- One way to define project-supply-gap: period without any projects for a given school.
-- Possible gap metric: Projects per month (or year) for a given school or district
+- Possible gap metric: Projects per month (or year) for a given school or district.
+- Time series analysis: `gap = True` if the number of projects is below its yearly moving-window-average.

-#### Ideas
+#### Thoughts
 - Which projects are most sucessful in areas with the highest poverty, and how does it compare to areas with little to no poverty?
 - Perform topic modeling on DonorsChoose project proposals to find phrases which are most successful.
 - Obtain school district revanues and state budget data, categorically describe schools by income need.
 - Compare distribution of essesntial versus enrichment projects from location to location.
+- How many schools still have yet to use DonorsChoose?
+Can we predict whether or not an area could use DonorsChoose in the future?
+- How has DonorsChoose evolved over time? -- In terms of project costs, donation size, success rate, school type, etc...
+- Is more data available on Teach For America teachers?
+- Do wealthier areas give more than impoverished areas?
+- Topic modeling on donor reason-for-giving description.
+- How has DonorsChoose been advertising?
+How can they advertise smarter?

 ### High-level description